hetal81/Extension-get-started/create-extension.md

   fdk login
   ```

-  Verify if you are logged in or not by running the following command:
+  Verify if you're logged in by running the following command:
   ```bash
   fdk user
   ```

-2. To create the extension run the following command:
+2. To create new extension run the following command:

   ```bash
   fdk extension init